- Construction Defect

 Steve wrote “Colorado Law on Mediation: A Primer” for The Colorado Lawyer in 2006.
 Since then, he has spoken on the subject to hundreds of lawyers, judges, college and law students, and members of the public.
 He has also published and lectured on arbitration.
 He was an adjunct professor of alternative dispute resolution at Denver University’s Sturm College of Law.
 He is managing editor of Colorado Civil Claims: Elements, Defenses, and Sample Pleadings, 1st ed.
 (CLE in Colo., Inc. 2019).
 In 2020, he became a member of the Executive Council of the Colorado Bar Association’s Litigation Section.

 Steve is a Colorado native.
-He serves on the board of Denver’s Curious Theatre Company, and has previously served on boards of the Legal Aid Foundation and Metro Volunteer Lawyers.
+He has previously served on boards of the Legal Aid Foundation and Metro Volunteer Lawyers.
 He was a radio disk jockey in college.
 Away from work, he enjoys time with family and friends, travel, teaching, theatre, live music, skiing, and hiking.

 Managing Editor, Colorado Civil Claims: Elements, Defenses, and Sample Pleadings, 1st ed.
 (CLE in Colo., Inc. 2019).
 (Prior editions published in 2005, 2008, 2011 and 2016 under the title Colorado Causes of Action: Elements, Defenses, Remedies and Forms.)